What every Agile team can learn from Europe’s fastest learners

 What it delivered

-Speed with consistency inside regulation.
+Speed with consistency.
+Inside regulation.

-What we can copy
+What you can copy

-2. Spotify — Learning as the real product
+Spotify: Learning as the product

 Why they changed